Think Global: Ford TH!NK City

+TH!NK Neighbor

+The Neighbor (part of Ford Th!nk) was designed to meet the NHTSA specification for Neighborhood Electric Vehicles.
+Design and manufacture was unrelated to the Th!nk City.
+The Neighbor was initially offered in two models, a two-seater and a four-seater, with a two-passenger utility truck version offered near the end of production.
+The TH!NK Neighbor had a fixed roof over an open enclosure; a rain cover was optionally available to protect the passengers from the elements.

+The normal top speed was governed to 25 mph per NHTSA requirements, and it also had a "turf" mode that set its maximum speed at 15 mph for golf course use.
+Many options were designed for use on the golf course: it featured a bag rack, a holder for scorecards, tees, and balls, and a club washer.
+Additionally, there was a trunk option for the four-passenger version that could double as a cooler.
+Overall, 7,162 total units were produced for the 2002 model year.
+2,268 P20 (2 seater), 863 P21 (utility) and 4,031 P22 (4 passenger) units were built.

 TH!NK city

 The Th!nk City was a small two-seater or 2+2-seater highway capable electric car, with a top speed of 110 km/h and an in-town range of 160 km on a full charge.

 The Think City is available with either a Zebra Sodium (molten salt battery) battery or a lithium-ion battery, which both travel 100 miles, or 160 kilometres on a full charge, and based on the International Electrotechnical Commission's standards for electric cars.

 After a failed start up in Norway in 2008, mass production was restarted in Finland in December 2009.

 As of September 2010 the Th!nk City was sold in Norway, the Netherlands, Spain, France, Austria, Switzerland and Finland.

 It was one of the first three electric cars in the world to be crash-tested and highway-certified, together with the Tesla Roadster (2008) and the Mitsubishi i MiEV.